department-of-veterans-affairs/vagov-content/pages/disability/get-help-filing-claim.md

   - Pass a background check
   - Take continuing-education courses to make sure they’re providing the most up-to-date information

-Recognized organizations and individuals can legally represent a Veteran, Servicemember, dependent, or survivor before VA.
+Recognized VSOs and individuals can legally represent a Veteran, Servicemember, dependent, or survivor before VA.
 Non-recognized organizations and individuals can provide information, but can’t be representatives.

 </div>
 </div>